 Certificate in Security

-This certificate is designed to give the professional in the Security field or the student who is considering getting in the field, a more comprehensive knowledge of the security industry in the last half of the 20th century and an understanding of its scope and growth.
+This certificate is designed to give the student a more comprehensive knowledge of the security industry in the last half of the 20th century and an understanding of its scope and growth.
 Students will learn how to develop safe discipline and termination methods, the management of violent and potentially violent incidents, and the role of security personnel in their efforts to protect employees.
 Students taking this certificate will be able to identify the dangers and opportunities presented by information warfare.
 And most importantly, students are given ample hands-on opportunity to learn, develop, and hone practical report-writing skills used throughout the security community.

 Upon completion of this certificate, students will be able to do the following: